 - If you are managers of a firm with no debt, and you generate high income and cash flows each year, you tend to become complacent.
 The complacency can lead to inefficiency and investing in poor projects.
 There is little or no cost borne by the managers - Forcing such a firm to borrow money can be an antidote to the complacency.
-The managers now have to ensure that the investments they make will earn at least enough return to cover the interest expenses.
-The cost of not doing so is bankruptcy and the loss of such a job.
+The managers now have to ensure that the investments they make will earn at least enough return to cover the interest expenses. - It is not the bankruptcy, per se, that makes managers disciplined, but the loss of such a job and personal wealth.